Same-sex marriages (SSM) & civil unions

 current legislative session ends.
 Subsequently, a citizen initiative terminate future SSMs.
 Finally, on election day in 2012-MOV, by a second citizen initiative, same-sex marriages were made available once more.
 More information.

 signed into law by Governor Lynch.
+It was the fifth state in the U.S. to extend marriage to same-sex couples.
 More information.

 |2009-JUN-26: Ireland: The Civil Partnership Bill was